 It may not come as a shock to some but writing about mental health and self-development helps me, too.
 It’s like a way of teaching myself what I can do to get better.
 It’s like a form of journaling or therapy at times, too.

-I find out techniques or information or I read something inspiring that makes me feel good or changes my mindset (if only briefly) or gives me hope, and so I pass it on through my website.
+I find out new techniques or information or I read something inspiring that makes me feel good and changes my mindset (if only briefly) or gives me hope, and so I pass it on through my website.
 Someone else helped me, so then I help you.
 Or I find something new I’m doing or thinking about helpful, and so I pass it on.

 I believe that learning to cope with mental health issues or developing yourself is a journey; sometimes a long and arduous one.
 I’m bettering myself, my life, and my mind (slowly but surely) and I think it is only right to pass on any information that can help others, too, as I go on my own journey.